photo by Pixabay for Pexels

 Having emotional outbursts?

-And as a 2016 study by neuroscientists at University College London makes clear, this means our brain reacts with fear.
+And as a 2016 study by neuroscientists at University College London makes clear, uncertainty means our brain reacts with fear.
 Which means we go into loops of negative thinking, and things like our sleep suffers.

 Social isolation just leaving you… flat?
 Blah?